 Santander needed to make sure that it didn't lend irresponsibly.
-In practice, what this means is that Santander needed to carry out proportionate checks to be able to understand whether Mr B could make her payments in a sustainable manner before agreeing to lend to him.
+In practice, what this means is that Santander needed to carry out proportionate checks to be able to understand whether Mr M could make the payments to his agreement in a sustainable manner before agreeing to lend to him.
 And if the checks Santander carried out weren't sufficient, I then need to consider what reasonable and proportionate checks are likely to have shown.